Awixe/Session/README.md

 // Require composer
 require __DIR__ . '/vendor/autoload.php';

-// session_start() is just for the example it is not required
-// in the framework just require the bootstrap file session_start();
+// Not required if the bootstrap file is required session_start();

 // Set a new session variable